rgwch/no-bling-blog/readme.md

 Launch `npm run dev` in the server directory and `npm run dev` in the client directory and navigate to `http://localhost:5173`

+## Concepts

+No-Bling-Blog is made for a single author or a small group of authors who know each other.
+So, creating new users happens only manually from the management console.
+The password is initially empty and will be whatever the newly created user enters the first time, they log in.
+Retreaval of a lost password ist not possible, but the admin can delete the pass property of a user entry so the can create a new password the next time, they log in.

+### Users and roles

+There are three different roles: admin, editor and visitor.
+Visitors do not need an account, They can only read published posts.
+Editors need an accouunt with the role set to 'editor'.
+They can read all published posts and their own unpublished posts.
+The can create new posts and edit, publish or unpublish them.
+Admins need an account with the role set to 'admin'.
+They can read, edit, publish, unpublish and delete any post.

+### Posts

+A post is initially unpublished when created.
+Its editor or the admin can edit, publish and unpublish it.
+If published, it's visible to all visitor.
+If unpublished, it's only visible to its editor and to admin(s).

+Posts can be written in the Markdown language.
+All standard markups are supported.
+Additionally, Metadata of news sites can be embedded with: [[https://some.news.site.somewhere/hot/article.html]].
+No-Bling-Blog will read json-ld metadata such as title, author, image, teaser fom such a page and provide these information as link to the original article in the post.